-1. Full-term neonates delivered with wrapped umbilical cord around his neck one or more times.
+1.Full-term neonates delivered with wrapped umbilical cord around his neck one or more times.

-2. When newborns meet the standards put by the American Academy of Pediatrics (AAP), they are considered hypoxic (Blackmon et al., 2006):
+2.Newborns were considered to be hypoxic when they fulfill the criteria guided by the American Academy of Pediatrics (AAP) (Blackmon et al., 2006):

-Neonatal neurologic complications if an expanded Apgar score of 0-3 persists and multiple organ involvement (e.g., kidney, lungs, liver, heart, intestines).
+Persistence of an expanded Apgar score of 0-3 for longer than 5 minutes, neonatal neurologic complications (e.g., seizures, coma, and hypotonia), base deficit > 10 and multiple organ involvement (e.g., kidney, lungs, liver, heart, intestines).